Applications for the Fall 2020

 - The Encore Transition Program at Union Theological Seminary engages a diverse group of 12-15 like-minded 55+ adults in a four-month program of discernment, dialogue, and experience with what an “encore” stage of productive, social-purpose focused adulthood might look like.

-- The group will meet evenings for eight, three-hour-sessions on every other Wednesday at Union Theological Seminary at 121st Street and Broadway in Manhattan during the semester (each year we expect to have a separate fall and spring cohort) to work through critical questions and develop individual plans of Encore lives in social justice and social purpose.
+- The group will meet evenings for ten, two-hour-sessions on every Wednesday on Zoom during the semester to work through critical questions and develop individual plans of Encore lives in social justice and social purpose.
 The list of all class dates for the upcoming semester is included on the application.

 - Encore at Union runs seminar-style to maximize participant engagement.
 Assigned readings and exercises are designed to provoke discernment, self-reflection, and contemplation.
 Readings include spiritual selections (e.g. New Seeds of Contemplation by Thomas Merton) as well as practical material (e.g. The Encore Career Handbook).
 Extensive time is dedicated to guided group discussion.
 We expect that many of the discussions will be guided by the participants themselves.

 - A key outcome of your time at Encore at Union is the development of an individual experiential plan to learn more about an encore stage work/activity.
 To help with this planning, the Encore Transition Program includes an opportunity for field experiences or mentoring connection to provide a hands-on look at how to bring one’s values and faith to work in a real-life situation.

 - We ask that all applicants be serious about their intention to seek an “encore stage” working purposefully as activists in a social justice or social purpose setting.
-The cost of the full four-month Encore Transition Program at UTS is $3000. (* sliding scale may be available, please inquire as part of the application process)
+The cost of the full four-month Encore Transition Program at Union is $2,500. (* sliding scale may be available, please inquire as part of the application process)

 "In addition to the wide array of teachers and ideas in the course, I learned a lot from my fellow travelers.
 I expect to maintain these friendships into the future." -Evra Mann, Participant, Encore Transition Program